Mephies/TMTA20/README.md

 **1.7 Test Completion**

-**As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team.**

 **Test Execution Chart:**

 **The final report shows that a number of 3 tests have failed out of a total of 12.**